Understanding Loss Functions to Maximize Machine Learning Model Performance (Updated 2023)

 Binary Classification Loss Functions

 The name is pretty self-explanatory.
-Binary Classification refers to assigning an object into one of two classes.
+Binary Classification refers to assigning an object to one of two classes.
 This classification is based on a rule applied to the input feature vector.
-For example, classifying an email as spam or not spam based on, say its subject line, is binary classification.
+These loss functions are used with classification problems.
+For example, classifying an email as spam or not spam based on, say, its subject line is a binary classification.

 I will illustrate these binary classification loss functions on the Breast Cancer dataset.